trulynotafan/keet-identity-key/README.md

 32-byte public key for the profile discovery core

-#### `identity.profileDiscoveryKeyPair`

-Key pair to be used for the profile discovery core

 #### `const encryptionKey = identity.getProfileDiscoveryEncryptionKey()`

 Encryption key to be used for the profile discovery core

 #### `const encryptionKey = identity.getEncryptionKey(profileKey)`

-Derive an encrypton key for a given profile
+Derive an encryption key for a given profile

 #### `identity.clear()`